Research

 Research Suffolk Primary Care is currently involved in

 The DIAMOND Study - Dietary approaches to the management of type 2 diabetes run by the University of Oxford.
 Type 2 diabetes is a condition in which a person’s blood glucose levels are too high.
 The aim of the study is to find out whether it is possible for GPs and practice nurses to support people with type 2 diabetes to change their diet so that they achieve remission from diabetes.
 Patients with type 2 diabetes diagnosed within the past six years, who would like to use diet to improve their diabetes control, lose weight, or improve their general health, are being invited to take part in this study.
-This study is currently being run at Brandon Medical Practice, Debenham Group Practice, Stowhealth and The Derby Road Practice.
+This study is currently being run at Brandon Medical Practice, Debenham Group Practice, Haven Health, Stowhealth and The Derby Road Practice.

 Heartburn Health Check run by the East of England Cancer Alliances.
 Many people experience heartburn and acid reflux.
 These can usually be managed with medication and lifestyle changes.
 Having a Heartburn Health Check can help us to monitor your heartburn, or acid reflux symptoms.
 This is a quick capsule sponge test which involves swallowing a capsule the size of a vitamin pill.
 Heartburn Health Checks are currently being run at Combs Ford Surgery and Stowhealth.